 - Wait for your antiperspirant to dry before dressing, if you pull on your t-shirt right after applying antiperspirant it can actually just rub straight off!

 - Shave!
 The closer the contact the anti-perspirant has to the skin the better chance it has at blocking those sweat glands.

-Washing regularly with cleansing shower gels such as NIVEA Creme Sensitive help to clear the sweat glands and prevent build up in the pores.
+Washing regularly with cleansing shower gels such as NIVEA Rich Moisture Sensitive Shower Cream help to clear the sweat glands and prevent build up in the pores.

 One of the main don’ts for skin prone to sweating is oily skincare products.
 Leave oil-based products and moisturisers for people with dry, sensitive skin.
 Light moisturisers such as NIVEA Express Hydration Lotion are specially formulated to replenish the skin’s natural moisture level – leaving you with soft, smooth skin.